steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 ### install
 Contains a number scripts for installing (and un-installing) this Digital App.

+*  `install_local_dev1.sh` Installs the Digital App and the development workflow files into a Docker container called `_local_dev1`.
-*  `install_dev.sh` Installs the Digital App and the development workflow files.
+*  `install_local_dev2.sh` Installs the Digital App and the development workflow files into a Docker container called `_local_dev2`.

+> Two local dev install scripts allows developers to work on multiple features at once.

 *  `install.sh` Installs the Digital App only.
 *  `uninstall_docker_all` Removes all Docker Containers and Docker Images.
 *  `clean.sh` 'Cleans' the Digital App folder structure by removing all of the package management folders and the /web/ folder.
 Ready for a clean install again.